Want to find out more? Take a look at our FAQs or watch our videos:

-If so, you and your partner (if you have one) can register for your employer’s childcare voucher schemes as soon as your baby is born.
-If you’re currently taking maternity/paternity leave you can register on the scheme and set up a forward childcare voucher order, up to 12 months in advance, ready for when you return to work.
+If so, you and your partner (if you have one) can register for your employer’s childcare voucher schemes as soon as your baby is born, but you must receive a voucher by 5 April 2018.

 If your first baby is born after April 2018, you won't be able to join your employer's childcare voucher scheme.